Philadelphia Personal Injury Lawyers | Court Decision Favors Municipal Employee

 If you or your loved one has been injured at the jobsite, you may be entitled to compensation for the costs of your past and future medical treatment, loss wages and pain and suffering.
 The experienced personal injury lawyers in Philadelphia at Galfand Berger work with injured individuals and their families to identify all potentially responsible parties to ensure that you receive the maximum amount of compensation.
 Our attorneys can handle all your Workers’ Compensation, third party liability, car accident and premises liability claims.

-With offices conveniently located in Philadelphia, Reading and Bethlehem, Pennsylvania Galfand Berger serves clients throughout the Harrisburg and Allentown region, as well as the South Jersey area.
+With offices conveniently located in Philadelphia, Allentown and Lancaster, Pennsylvania, Galfand Berger serves clients throughout Pennsylvania, as well as the South Jersey area.
 To schedule your free consultation, call us today at 1-800-222-8792 or submit an online inquiry form.